DaveBackus/Data_Bootcamp/docs/_build/_sources/projects.txt

 A project should address these issues, or something like them:

-**Clear goal.**
+*Clear objective.*
+Why are you doing this?
 For example, you might want a piece of work you can show potential employers to illustrate your analytical skills.
 Remember, the focus is on your skills, the application is probably secondary.

-**Sharp question.**
+*Sharp question.*
 What would you like to learn?
 Is it knowable?
 How will you know when you have an answer?
 What might an answer look like?
 Generally the sharper the question, the sharper the answer.
-This is an iterative pra

-**Data.**
+*Data.*
 What data do you plan to use?
 Is it public or proprietary?
 How will you get it?
 Have others used it?
 Did they post it online?
 Once you have a data set, you can think about reverse engineering a project.
 Ask yourself:  What can I do with this data that's interesting?

-**Tools.**
+*Tools.*
 What analytical tools do you plan to use?
 Do you understand them?
 Are they available in Python?

-**Final product.**
+*Final product.*
 What would you like your output to look like?
 How do you plan to use it?
 Slides?
 Report?
 IPython presentation?
 Something else?

-**Keep it simple.**
+*Keep it simple.*
 Projects tend to expand, so it's best to start simple.
 In fact, it's best to start simple anyway.
+Don't be a hero, start with something simple and see where it leads.
-Take an example you've read about and tweak it.
+One approach:  Take an example you've read about and tweak it.
 Would you do it differently?
 Extend it in some way?
 Explore a tangent?
 Follow up with different data?
-You get the idea:  projects are organic,  you can develop them in any way you like.
+You get the idea:  projects are organic,  they evolve on their own.
+So start simple and be open to changing as you proceed.

 You can attack this in any order, but typically it's best to start with the final product (so you know what you're aiming for) and the data (to make sure what you're looking for exists).
 Don't look for a perfect project, they don't exist, and if they did you might not recognize them anyway.
-Take one that has some appeal to you and play around with it, see if you can turn it into something really interesting.
+Take one that has some appeal to you and play around with it, see if you can turn it into something interesting.
-Bounce ideas off your friends.
+Bounce ideas off your friends, but trust your own judgement.
+If you find it interesting, assume you can convince others of that.